Open a PDF version to print this topic

 Caring for a premature baby

-Premature babies often need special care in the neonatal unit at Christchurch Women's Hospital.
-Exactly how long depends on how premature they are and what medical problems they have.
+Premature pēpi (babies) can have a range of problems that often need special care in a neonatal unit.
+How long they need to stay in the unit depends on how premature they are and what problems they have.

 Early problems